What is backflow?

 Questions and more information

-We are holding a Facebook Live Q&A session on the Matamata-Piako District Council Facebook page at 3pm on Thursday, 6 September to explain backflow prevention, what the requirements are, and answer any questions.
-You are welcome to submit questions via email in advance, or to comment on the Facebook Live feed on the day.
+We held a Facebook Live Q&A session on the Matamata-Piako District Council Facebook page on Thursday, 6 September to explain backflow prevention, what the requirements are, and answer any questions, which you can view at any time.

 If you have any queries please feel free to contact Graham Robertson on 07 884 0060.